-The Center for Judicial Excellence was born in a San Rafael living room and was essentially incubated in a local PR firm.
-This short-term 2006 public relations project quickly grew into a standalone 501(c)3 organization that continues to develop and disseminate powerful content about the family court crisis and related problems stemming from a complete lack of effective oversight of the judicial branch of government.
+The Center for Judicial Excellence (CJE) was born in a San Rafael living room and was essentially incubated in a local PR firm.
+This short-term 2006 public relations project quickly grew into a stand-alone 501(c)3 organization that continues to develop and disseminate powerful content about the family court crisis and related problems stemming from a complete lack of effective oversight of the judicial branch.

-We are confident that one day, with your continued support, we will reach the tipping point with this issue, and the family court crisis will finally break into the mainstream consciousness and national dialogue.
+CJE has worked with journalists on hundreds of television, radio, print, and online news stories since our inception to expose the crisis in the family court system, and we believe that the media tipping point is near, when the family court crisis will finally break into the mainstream consciousness and national dialogue.
 We know how exceedingly difficult it is – each and every day – for the millions of parents and children who are mired in a corrupt, dysfunctional system that is destroying their lives.
-Just like the Catholic Church pedophile scandal, Penn State football, or the Boy Scouts of America, we know that this crisis won’t be exposed overnight.
-Yet we work tirelessly to ensure that someday soon this harmful epidemic will be exposed for the significant social crisis that it is.
+Just like USA Gymnastics, the Catholic Church pedophile scandal, Penn State football, or the Boy Scouts of America, we know that this crisis won’t be exposed overnight.
+Yet we work tirelessly to ensure that someday soon, this harmful epidemic will be exposed to the significant public health crisis that it is.

-CJE will continue to fight for judicial accountability, first and foremost, and we will gladly sign onto bills which aim to provide much needed oversight of the judicial branch.
+CJE will continue to fight for judicial accountability, first and foremost, and we will gladly sign onto bills that aim to provide much-needed oversight of the judicial branch.